-A detailed shadows analysis determined that the Proposed Project would cause a significant adverse shadow impact to one sunlight-sensitive resource, the Southbridge Towers complex open spaces.
+The detailed shadows analysis determined that the previously proposed project would result in a significant adverse impact related to shadows.

-While the Proposed Project would cast incremental shadows on 14 sunlight-sensitive open spaces and one sunlight-sensitive natural resource in one or more seasons, in most cases the new shadow would be limited in extent and duration and would not substantially affect the use of the spaces or the health of trees and plantings.
-However, the Proposed Project would cause a significant adverse shadow impacts to one resource, the Southbridge Towers complex open spaces.
-The Development Site's shadow would pass across portions of the Southbridge Towers complex open spaces from early to late morning in the spring, summer, and fall, covering large areas at times, and significantly altering the use of the spaces for users seeking sun, and potentially impacting the health of the trees and plantings in one limited area.
+While the previously proposed project would cast incremental shadows on 14 sunlight-sensitive open spaces and one sunlight-sensitive natural resource in one or more seasons, in most cases the new shadow would be limited in extent and duration and would not substantially affect the use of the spaces or the health of trees and plantings.
+In the case of the Southbridge Towers complex open spaces, the Development Site's shadow would pass across portions of the open space areas in the complex from early to late morning in the spring, summer, and fall, covering large areas at times, and significantly altering the use of the spaces for users seeking sun, and potentially impacting the health of the trees and plantings in one limited area.